galaxyproject/planemo/docs/test_format.rst

 ``outputs``
 --------------

-Galaxy tools and CWL artifacts have obvious output names that much match the mapping in this block on test file.
-Galaxy workflows require explicit output labels to be used with tests, but the important outputs in your workflows should be labeled anyway to work with subworkflows and more cleanly with the API.
+Galaxy_ tools and CWL_ artifacts have obvious output names that much match the mapping in this block on test file.
+Galaxy workflows require explicit output labels to be used with tests, but the important outputs in your workflows should be labeled anyway to work with Galaxy subworkflows and more cleanly with API calls.

 If an output is known, fixed, and small it makes a lot of sense to just include a copy of the output next to your test and set ``file: relative/path/to/output`` in your output definition block as show in the first example above.
-For completely reproducible processes this is a great guarentee that results are fixed over time, across CWL engines and engine versions.
-If the results are fixed but large - it can make sense to just describe the outputs by a SHA1 sum.
+For completely reproducible processes this is a great guarentee that results are fixed over time, across CWL_ engines and engine versions.
+If the results are fixed but large - it may make sense to just describe the outputs by a SHA1_ checksum_.

 .. code-block:: yaml